rikiod/SpaceCommsApp/README.md

 Unit 2
 ======

-A translation program to <>, coded in Modern C and run on an Arduino IDE.
+An English, morse, and binary translation program to theoretically enable communication between Earth, the Moon, and Mars, coded in Modern C and run on an Arduino UNO.

 Contents
 -----